 Costa Rica in the FIFA World Cup

 Since we’ve been in Costa Rica for the last five FIFA World Cup tournaments, we are a bit sad that we won’t be watching the games in Costa Rica.
-Celebrating soccer is the absolute biggest deal in Costa Rica- often times work and school is cancelled on game days, liquor laws are changed in the event that games start outside of normal vending hours, and EVERYONE wears the red white and blue to cheer on the team.
+Celebrating soccer is the absolute biggest deal in Costa Rica- oftentimes work and school is canceled on game days, liquor laws are changed in the event that games start outside of normal vending hours, and EVERYONE wears the red white and blue to cheer on the team.
 Talk about pura vida!

 The Ultimate Watch Party

 Luckily, we have lots of expat Costa Rican friends living nearby, and even more soccer fans that love to watch the games in a big group.
 I’m gearing up to host quite a few watch parties, and that means lots of cooking and planning ahead so I can enjoy the game once it starts.
 Even though traditional Costa Rican party meal is arroz con pollo, or chicken and rice, I wanted to do something different.
 And, since the games are at odd times this year, I’m sticking to a nice spread of simple appetizers- or bocas as we call them in Costa Rica.

 I thought it would be fun to do a baked vegetarian queso fundido recipe this year- the traditional queso fundido has chorizo, and we have several vegetarian guests coming.

 The easy baked queso fundido is ready in less than 20 minutes- and the prep time only about 5 minutes.
 I just put some olive oil in the pan, sautéed the onions and garlic and salt.
 While that was cooking up, I shredded all the cheeses and put them in the pan!
 So easy!

 While the queso fundido I enjoyed making these fun trophy and #1 cheeses using cookie cutters- and my kids loved eating them!